Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Results

 \subsubsection{Phenomenology}

-In Fig. \ref{fig:atmospheric_structure}, we show the detailed atmospheric wavelength-dependent optical-depth (subpanel 1), temperature profile (subpanel 2), and mixing ratios of abundant gas species as a function of pressure (altitude, subpanel 3), organised in four archetypal planetary states; A - SOLAR oxidised (\dIW{+3}), B- SOLAR reduced (\dIW{-3}), C - VIBSE oxidised (\dIW{+3}), D - VIBSE reduced (\dIW{-3}).
-Each was calculated assuming a synthetic archetype similar to 55 Cancri e ($8 M_\oplus$, average dayside temperature $T_{irr}=$2500 K), keeping the mantle fully molten ($x_{melt}=1$) and an Earth-like amount volatiles (\logvmf=0).
+In Fig. \ref{fig:atmospheric_structure}, we show the detailed atmospheric wavelength-dependent optical-depth (subpanel 1), temperature profile (subpanel 2), and mixing ratios of abundant gas species as a function of pressure (altitude, subpanel 3), organised in four archetypal planetary states; A - SOLAR oxidised (\dIW{+3}), B - SOLAR reduced (\dIW{-3}), C - VIBSE oxidised (\dIW{+3}), D - VIBSE reduced (\dIW{-3}).
+Each was calculated assuming a synthetic, fully molten archetype similar to 55 Cancri e, as outlined in Sec. \ref{methods:pipeline:outgassing} ($8 M_\oplus$, average dayside temperature $T_{irr}= $2500 K).
+Here, only cases for an Earth-like amount of volatiles (\logvmf= 0) are shown.

-Many of the dominant gas species, namely CO$_2$ and H$_2$O, are classical greenhouse gases that cause heating in the lower atmosphere due to entrapment of outgoing infrared emission \citep{ledley1999climate}, but cooling in the upper layers due to efficient emission in the same wavelength bands \citep{bougher1999comparative}.
+Many of the dominant gas species, namely CO$_2$ and H$_2$O, are classical greenhouse gases that cause heating in the lower atmosphere due to entrapment of outgoing infrared emission \citep[e.g.][]{ledley1999climate}, but cooling in the upper layers due to efficient emission in the same wavelength bands \citep[e.g.][]{bougher1999comparative}.
 Thus, most of the simulated atmospheres show a notable greenhouse effect up to 500 K in conjunction with an upper atmosphere ($P \lesssim 0.1$ bar) that can be 500-1000 K cooler than the irradiation temperature, particularly for the VIBSE cases (Fig. \ref{fig:atmospheric_structure}, C2, D2).
 The major gas species maintain a roughly constant mixing ratio throughout the atmospheric column, in spite of changing temperatures ($\Delta T \sim 1000$ K) as discussed above.
-Only when the atmosphere shows a thermal inversion (i.e., when the upper layers are hotter than lower layers), is the speciation of the major gases tangibly impacted; this occurs mainly by dissociation into atoms or ions, which predominantly affects H$_2$O (Fig. \ref{fig:atmospheric_structure}, A3, B3).
+Only when the atmosphere shows a thermal inversion (i.e. when the upper layers are hotter than lower layers), is the speciation of the major gases tangibly impacted; this occurs mainly by dissociation into atoms or ions, which predominantly affects H$_2$O (Fig. \ref{fig:atmospheric_structure}, A3, B3).
 Therefore, an inversion can weaken the radiative activity of the atmosphere, Fig. \ref{fig:atmospheric_structure}, B1; consequently, a flat photosphere develops beyond $\sim$1.5~$\mu$m at 10$^{-3}$ bar, and only the thermally more resilient gases SiO(g) and CO(g) survive as molecules above this layer.